abhishekbose87/remoteindian/readme.md

 ## Contributions

 * Add new guides
-* Suggest changes to existing guides
+* Suggest changes to the existing guides
 * Write an interview
 * Improve the site's codebase
 * Write tests